efueger/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/09_Casting.md

 ## Escape methods in templates

 Within the template, fields can have their encoding customised at a certain level with format methods.
-See [api:DBField] for the specific implementation, but they will generally follow the below rules:
+See [api:SilverStripe\Forms\DBField] for the specific implementation, but they will generally follow the below rules:

 * `$Field` with no format method supplied will correctly cast itself for the HTML template, as defined by the casting helper for that field.
 In most cases this is the best method to use for templates.